PRIVACY STATEMENT BEST KEPT SECRET

 Article 10 Retention period

-10.1 Friendly Fire retains personal data no longer than is strictly necessary for the performance of the agreements and in any event no more than two years after the agreement has ended, unless it is necessary to retain them for a longer period in order to comply with a statutory retention obligation.
+10.1 Friendly Fire retains personal data no longer than is strictly necessary for the performance of the agreements and in any event no more than five years after the agreement has ended, unless it is necessary to retain them for a longer period in order to comply with a statutory retention obligation.
 Camera images from security cameras are retained for a maximum period of 28 days.

 Article 11 Inspection, correction and objection